DTaP (Diphtheria, Tetanus, Pertussis) Vaccine

 If the diphtheria toxin gets into the bloodstream, diphtheria can cause heart, nerve, and kidney damage as well as paralysis.
 Without treatment, 50% of people with respiratory diphtheria will die.
 Even with treatment, 10% will die.

-Tetanus can result in bone fractures, pneumonia, and blood clots that lead to blockages of the arteries in the lung.
+Tetanus can cause painful muscle contractions, which can result in bone fractures.
+It can also affect your lungs, resulting in pneumonia or blood clots that lead to blockages of the arteries in the lung.
 Treatment can be long and complicated.
 10-20% of people with tetanus will die, even with treatment.

 Half of the babies who get pertussis will need to be hospitalized.
 Almost 25% of babies with pertussis will get pneumonia and about 60% will have slowed or stopped breathing.
 1 in 100 babies will die.